babybuddy/babybuddy/docs/configuration/security.md

 _Default:_ `*` (any host)

-Set this variable to a single host or comma-separated list of hosts without spaces.
+Set this variable to a single host or comma-separated list of hosts.
 This should _always_ be set to a specific host or hosts in production deployments.

 Do not include schemes ("http" or "https") with this setting.

 **Example value**

-    baby.example.test,baby.example2.test
+    baby.example.test, baby.example2.test

 **See also**